 - Purchase the complete Expat Arrivals Kuala Lumpur Guide (PDF)

 Expats will never be short of things to see and do in Kuala Lumpur.
-A true blend of East and West, and traditional and modern, walking or driving through the city will reveal beautiful colonial architecture and heritage buildings beside towering modern skyscrapers.
-From interesting museums to tropical gardens and religious sites, there is something for everyone to enjoy, and weekends are sure to be jam-packed with exciting activities and excursions within the city and the wider Klang Valley.
+A true blend of East and West, and both traditional and modern, the city boasts beautiful colonial architecture and heritage buildings beside towering modern skyscrapers.
+From fascinating museums and religious sites to tropical gardens, there is something for everyone to enjoy, and weekends are sure to be jam-packed with exciting activities and excursions within the city and the wider Klang Valley.

 Below are some of the most popular sightseeing spots in Kuala Lumpur.